Wildlife Photography Portfolio in Shades of Blacks and Whites

 I am passionate about both land and underwater wildlife.
 I love to discover and observe wild animals living in their natural environments.
 Photography enables me to keep the animal behaviors that I see or to create environmental animal portraits.
 But rather than using a naturalistic approach, I chose to use an artistic approach which I call "wildlife photography in shades of black and white".

 Click on a thumbnail to enlarge the image.

-The fragility of the animal world
+The Fragility of the Animal World

 You certainly know the names of a number of wild animals.
 You have probably had the opportunity to watch videos or see pictures of them.
 But how often have you actually been close to them — even ones that live near you?
-We try to use our photographs to show you that it is possible to observe animals in order to know them better and understand their fragility.
+I try to use my photographs to show you that it is possible to observe animals in order to know them better and understand their fragility.

-Preserving and communicating the emotion of an encounter with an animal
+Preserving and Communicating the Emotion of an Encounter with an Animal

-We show others the environment in which we all live.
+I show others the environment in which we all live.
 Beautiful photographs of animals help educate people about the fragility of a fascinating and relatively unknown world, while inspiring them to go out and explore.